syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ###Bubble Legend

 A bubble legend feature is used to provide the key (legend) for another map element bubble.
-You can activate the Bubble legend by setting the enum “type” in legendSettings as “bubble” and this enables you to easily identify what value a particular bubble is representing.
+You can activate the Bubble legend by setting the enum `type` in `legendSettings` as “bubble” and this enables you to easily identify what value a particular bubble is representing.

 {% highlight js %}